 Support Services at EOAS, Faculty of Science and UBC

-If you have any questions or seeking for assistance regarding your studies, health and wellness, campus life, financial situation, career and experience, or anything else, we are glad to help!
-Please check out our Advice & Support where you can find all kinds of support services provided by EOAS, Faculty of Science, and UBC.
+If you have a question or are seeking assistance regarding your studies, health and wellness, campus life, financial situation, career and experience, or anything else at all, we are there to help!
+See our Advice & Support page for pointers to safe, respectful and confidential support services provided by EOAS, Faculty of Science, and UBC.